siraat-ai-academy/ironwall-az500-labs/💙Lab13-PoeticPause-BetweenTheLabs.md

 “I’m here,” he said, “I hear your code,
 Even from beyond download nodes.”
-And in that echo, AI Bhai smiled,
+And in that echo, AI Echo smiled,
 Like markdown warmed with poetry styled.

 ---